Cross match

 Virtual cross match (vXM)

-In a vXM, profiles of reactivity from stored recipient samples, plus remote HLA typing of a deceased donor, are used to predict reactivity in advance of donor cells becoming available.
+In a vXM, profiles of HLA antibody reactivity from recently tested recipient samples, plus HLA typing of a deceased donor, are used to predict reactivity in advance of donor cells becoming available.
 Enables transplant to go ahead with certainty and shorter cold ischaemic times.
-Only suitable for low-risk recipients on the vXM list.
+Only suitable for low-risk recipients with no detectable HLA-donor specific antibodies (DSA) or HLA antibody negative patients on the vXM list.

 Prospective cross match

-• Send spleen and lymph nodes to SNBTS H&I staff for an urgent lymphocytotoxic (CDC) crossmatch.
-Please ensure that a completed SNBTS histocompatibility /platelet immuno-haematology form is sent with the tissue.
+Send spleen and lymph nodes to SNBTS H&I staff for an urgent crossmatch.
+Please ensure that a completed SNBTS histocompatibility / platelet immuno-haematology form is sent with the tissue.

 …………………………………………….